NYSCP Modern Slavery & Child Trafficking - North Yorkshire

 Traffickers, as with sexual and criminal exploitation, will often groom children, families and communities to gain their trust.
 They may also threaten families with violence or threats.

 Trafficking is also an economic crime.
-Traffickers may ask families for money for providing documents or transport and they’ll make a profit from money a child “earns” through exploitation, forced labour or crime.
+Traffickers may ask families for money for providing documents or transport, and they’ll make a profit from the money a child “earns” through exploitation, forced labour or crime.
 They’ll often be told this money is to pay off a debt they or their family “owe” to the traffickers

 Traffickers may: